SniperPickAxe/FVT-fabric-modified/README.md

     Disables spyglass overlay while zooming in.

+* ### Damage Tilt

+    Let's you disable or tune down the screen tilt when you take damage.

 * ### Attack Through

     Let's you attack entities through collisionless blocks such as grass and flowers without destroying them first.